gulfiliz/gulfiliz.github.io/_posts/2025-07-13-crisis-in-physics.md

 **Dark matter:**

-Next-generation direct detection experiments (XENON-nT, LZ, PandaX-4T): extending sensitivity by factor $$\sim 100$$.
+Next-generation direct detection experiments (XENON-nT, the LZ continuation, PandaX-4T) will extend sensitivity by another factor of $$\sim 100$$.

+If no signal appears,
-If no signal: most of natural WIMP parameter space excluded.
+most of natural WIMP parameter space will be excluded.
+The "neutrino fog" is now the floor.

 **Gravitational:**

-LISA (Laser Interferometer Space Antenna): space-based gravitational wave detector.
+LISA (Laser Interferometer Space Antenna), a space-based gravitational wave detector scheduled for the mid-2030s.
 Sensitive to mergers of supermassive black holes, early universe gravitational waves, possible exotic compact objects.

-Could detect gravitational wave signals from phase transitions in the early universe — including the electroweak phase transition if it was first order.
+LISA could detect gravitational wave signals from phase transitions in the early universe, including the electroweak phase transition if it was first order.

 **Theoretical:**

-The amplituhedron (Arkani-Hamed et al.): a new mathematical object that computes scattering amplitudes in $$\mathcal{N}=4$$ SYM without Feynman diagrams.
+The amplituhedron (Arkani-Hamed et al.), a new mathematical object that computes scattering amplitudes in $$\mathcal{N}=4$$ SYM without Feynman diagrams.